ThiiD/ETN-historm/README.md

-# ETN HISTORM
+# HS

-This is a simple automation script to plot temperature data from ETN equipment.
+This is a simple automation script to plot temperature data from equipment.